 Test 1: Is known data for Nicolas compatible with this hypothesis?

-In 1772, when Nicolas was about seven, his heavily indebted mistress sold him illegally to Colonel Antonio Gil y Barbo at the nearby capital of Spanish Texas: Los Adaës near present Robeline, Louisiana.
-Shortly thereafter, Spain closed that post and ordered its inhabitants to pull back into the region that became modern Texas.
-For 7 years, the Adaësanos would shuffle through several Texas settlements, led by Gil y Barbo, before eventually being allowed to settle at the site of the Nacogdoches tribe, about 100 miles from Natchitoches.
-There, in 1793, Nicolas’s mother and his newly freed younger half-brother Augustin Metoyer (see gallery photo, above) made a down-payment on Nicolas’s manumission.
-Annual censuses in 1794 and 1795 show Nicolas living as free—at Nacogdoches, not Natchitoches.
+In 1772, when Nicolas was about seven, his heavily indebted mistress sold him illegally to Colonel Antonio Gil y Barbo at the nearby capital of Spanish Texas: Los Adaës near present Robeline, Louisiana.15 Shortly thereafter, Spain closed that post and ordered its inhabitants to pull back into the region that became modern Texas.
+For seven years, the Adaësanos would shuffle through several Texas settlements, led by Gil y Barbo, before eventually being allowed to settle at the site of the Nacogdoches tribe, about a hundred miles from Natchitoches.
+There, in 1793, Nicolas’s mother and his newly freed younger half-brother Augustin Metoyer (see gallery photo, above) made a down-payment on Nicolas’s manumission.16 Annual censuses in 1794 and 1795 show Nicolas living as free—at Nacogdoches, not Natchitoches.17

 In 1796, Gil y Barbo fell into political disfavor.
 He was imprisoned, his property was seized, and Nicolas was remanded to slavery because his price had not been fully paid.
 Augustin made another trip to Nacogdoches as representative of his mother and paid the remaining debt.
-However, Gil y Barbo’s trustee refused to relinquish Nicolas—saying he had the authority to receive money due to the confiscated estate but no authority to manumit a slave.
-Nicolas continued to appear on the Nacogdoches censuses through December 1798, not as a free man but as Gil y Barbo’s property.
-In 1799, the Spaniard reconciled his political problems and was released from jail on the condition that he remove himself and his household, including slaves, from the province of Texas.
+However, Gil y Barbo’s trustee refused to relinquish Nicolas, saying he had the authority to receive money due to the confiscated estate but no authority to manumit a slave.18 Nicolas continued to appear on the Nacogdoches censuses through December 1798, not as a free man but as Gil y Barbo’s property.19 In 1799, the Spaniard reconciled his political problems and was released from jail on the condition that he remove himself and his household, including his enslaved people, from the province of Texas.
 At their departure on 3 October 1799, they headed across the Sabine into the jurisdiction of Natchitoches.
-The aged Gil y Barbo would eventually be allowed to return to his Texas ranch; but there is no evidence that Nicolas went back with him.
+The aged Gil y Barbo would eventually be allowed to return to his Texas ranch;20 but there is no evidence that Nicolas went back with him.
 As a free man, he could choose his own place of residence.

 VERDICT: This hypothesis passes its first test.
 It connects Nicolas to the area north of Natchitoches—albeit 15 years earlier than the census in question.